blat-blatnik/Escape-Room/README.md

 ## How to run?

 Simply run the exectuable.
-A prompt/window will appear and typing "h" will show you a short reference of commands you can use.
+A prompt/window will appear and typing `h` will show you a short reference of commands you can use.

 ## How to reproduce the paper results?

-Type "reproduce" into the prompt.
+Type `reproduce` into the prompt.
 If you are using the GUI, pressing `X` will bring up the prompt.

 MAKE SURE that [room1.txt](/room1.txt), [room2.txt](/room2.txt) and [room3.txt](/room3.txt) all exist **in the same directory**.